 Yes, DORA is mandatory for all financial institutions within the EU.
 It is European legislation that is directly adopted by EU member states.

 Doing nothing about DORA is not a realistic option, as it can have serious consequences for your business operations.
 Additionally, DNB (Dutch Central Bank) incorporates DORA into its supervision and existing good practices.
 Sanctions will align with the existing supervisory instruments of DNB.
-Therefore, it's better for an organization to determine for itself that it complies with DORA.
+Therefore, it is better for an organization to determine for itself that it complies with DORA.

 DORA comprises six themes, namely: